cottage14/gravitino/README.md

 ## Building Gravitino

-You can build Gravitino using Gradle.
-Currently you can build Gravitino on Linux and macOS, Windows isn't supported.
+You can build Gravitino using Gradle on Linux and macOS.
+Currently, Windows isn't supported.

-To build Gravitino, please run:
+To build Gravitino, run:

 ```shell
 ./gradlew clean build -x test
 ```

-If you want to build a distribution package, please run:
+If you want to build a distribution package, run:

 ```shell
 ./gradlew compileDistribution -x test
 ```

-to build a distribution package.
+To build a compressed distribution package, run:

-Or:

 ```shell
 ./gradlew assembleDistribution -x test
 ```

-to build a compressed distribution package.

 The directory `distribution` contains the generated binary distribution package.

-For the details of building and testing Gravitino, please see [How to build Gravitino](docs/how-to-build.md).
+For the details of building and testing Gravitino, see [How to build Gravitino](docs/how-to-build.md).

 ## Quick start